Biden poured money into public works. But will that help Harris in Michigan?

 But the political payoff for Democrats – in Michigan and other swing states – may be close to nothing.

 Despite the benefits to the economy and individual lives, these projects are long-term efforts.
 The new lock will take 10 years to complete.
-Meanwhile, the election is less than two months away.
-And voters are more focused on inflation, which many economic experts agree this legislation contributed to, but did not cause.
+Meanwhile, the presidential election is less than two months away.
+And voters are more focused on inflation, which many economic experts agree this legislation contributed to but did not cause.

 Since Mr. Biden withdrew from the race and Vice President Kamala Harris became the party’s presidential nominee, she has tried to cast herself as the “change” candidate, further complicating efforts to tout Biden-Harris achievements.